ACT & SAT Tests FAQ & Short Answers

 2) When should my daughter or son take the actual ACT or SAT?

 Most students take their first ACT or SAT during the spring of their junior years.
 Advanced juniors can take a fall test (the beginning of their junior year).
-In all cases, you should consider extracurricular activities and how your student is scoring on practice tests.
+In all cases, you should consider extracurricular activities and how your student is scoring on practice tests when choosing a test date.

 4) What are the major differences between the ACT and SAT?

-This is a frequently asked frequently asked question.
-The math on the ACT covers a lot of topics at the surface level, with topics ranging from Algebra 1 to PreCalculus, with an emphasis on Geometry.
-The math on the SAT tests fewer topics but more in depth, stopping at Algebra 2.
+The math on the ACT covers more topics, ranging from Algebra 1 to Pre-Calc.
+The math on the SAT tests fewer topics, stopping at Algebra 2, but more in depth.
 The ACT has a science section while the SAT includes a few reading passages that focus on science topics.
 Time management is a big challenge on the ACT, especially in reading and science.
-The SAT reading section is much more challenging than ACT reading, even though you have a lot more time to complete the SAT reading.
-Again, the only thing that really matters is how students perform on each test which is why we strongly recommend practice tests.
-Aren’t you glad you asked this question?
+The content on the SAT reading section is more challenging, even though you have more time.
+Again, taking practice tests is the best way to pick a test.

 5) “What about the PSAT?” (for some reason, people often phrase PSAT questions like this example)